 Creating a seal that lasts is even harder for frozen food products.
 While you might do the right thing by making your packaging resealable, expect delayed disappointment if hopes of frustration-free packaging end up fizzling out with your sticky zipper.

-Make sure your zip-lock keeps the frozen food fully sealed.
-Whether it is a sliding zipper, press zipper, or hooded zipper, it needs to seal completely and seal every time.
+Ensure your zip-lock bag keeps the frozen food fully sealed.
+Whether it is a sliding zipper, press zipper, or hooded zipper, it must seal completely and consistently.

 People make some pretty dumb mistakes when they are cold.
 One of those dummy moves is dropping the product they pulled out of the freezer.
-How will your packaging hold up to these accidents?
-If it becomes dented and placed back in the retail freezer, your packaging will immediately experience a drop in buyer consideration.
+How will your packaging withstand these accidents?
+If it becomes dented and is placed back in the retail freezer, your packaging will immediately experience a drop in buyer consideration.

 Frozen Food Packaging That Performs

 Want a best-selling brand?
-We can help you create frozen food packaging that will outperform the competition.
+Our brand development and packaging design agency will help you create frozen food packaging that will outperform the competition.
 Book a time to discuss your project with our team.